hongshuochen/2021Spring_TrojanMap/README.md

       std::vector<std::string> &location_ids);
 ```

 Please report and compare the time spent by these 2 algorithms.
 2-opt algorithm may not get the optimal solution.
-Please show how far you solution to the optimal solution.
+Please show how far your solution is from the optimal solution.

 Show the routes on the map.
 For each intermediate solution, create a new plot.
 Your final video presentation should include the changes to your solution.